clicktruck/azure-actions/README.md

 # Required for setting up the storage accounts for managing Terraform state (e.g., `eastus2`)
 export AZURE_REGION=
 ```

+You'll also want to [create another secret](https://github.com/clicktruck/scripts/blob/main/set-personal-access-token.sh) whose value is the fine-grained personal token you created in the prior step.

 ### Setup the Terraform backend in Azure